verlok/blog-11ty/content/blog/preparing-for-interaction-to-next-paint-inp-core-web-vital-google/index.md

 Optimizing rendering work isn't a straightforward process, and it often depends on what you're trying to achieve.
 Even so, there are some things you can do to ensure that your rendering updates are reasonable, and don't sprawl into long tasks:

 - Avoid using `requestAnimationFrame()` for doing any non-visual work. `requestAnimationFrame()` calls are handled during the rendering phase of the event loop, and when too much work is done during this step, rendering updates can be delayed.
 It's essential that any work you're doing with `requestAnimationFrame()` is reserved strictly for tasks that involve rendering updates.
 - Keep your DOM size small.
 DOM size and the intensity of layout work are correlated.
 When the renderer has to update the layout for a very large DOM, the work required to recalculate its layout can increase significantly.
+[Avoiding excessive DOM size](https://developer.chrome.com/docs/lighthouse/performance/dom-size/).
 - Use CSS containment.
 CSS containment relies on the CSS contain property, which gives instructions to the browser about how to do layout work for the container the contain property is set on, including even isolating the scope of layout and rendering to a specific root in the DOM.
 It's not always an easy process, but by isolating areas containing complex layouts, you can avoid doing layout and rendering work for them that isn't necessary.
+[More about CSS Containment](https://developer.mozilla.org/docs/Web/CSS/CSS_Containment).

 ## Conclusion